-For discrete data, in particular binary data, some methods for clustered data have difficulty dealing with strong clustering even when there is ample replication (Section 22.6).
-In such situations, it may be useful to aggregate the data at the lowest level (eg from the individual level to the family level; analyses of the Brazilian diarrhea data at the family and individual levels are shown in Examples 22.2 and 22.4, respectively).
+For discrete data, in particular binary data, some methods for clustered data have difficulty dealing with strong clustering even when there is ample replication; a possible solution for such cases is to aggregate the data at the lowest level (eg from the pig level to the batch level, when pigs are clustered in batches).
+We defer discussion of this issue to Section 22.5.7 and Example 22.12 in which 3-level data are aggregated to 2 levels.

-20.3 Effects of clustering
+20.3 EFFECTS OF CLUSTERING

 Aside from any interest we might have in questions pertaining to the data structure, the reason for our interest in clustering is that it must be taken into account to obtain valid estimates of the effects of interest.
-This is because the assumption of independence inherent in most of the statistical models reviewed up until now in the book will be invalidated by the clustering.
+This is because the assumption of independence inherent in most of the statistical models reviewed up till now in the book will be invalidated by the clustering.

 To start with, let's address 2 common questions: 1. what happens if clustering is ignored?, and 2. if the data show no dependence, can clustering be ignored?
-If the presumption of these questions is whether one can escape the nuisance of accounting for clustering if it is not 'influential', we must raise a warning.
-Today's standard statistical software offers a variety of easily accessible options to account for clustering, and we find it hard to justify the use of a flawed method (even if only slightly) when better methods are readily available.
+If the presumption of these questions is whether one can escape the nuisance of accounting for clustering if it is not 'influential', we must raise a warning sign.
+Today's standard statistical software offers a variety of easily accessible options to account for clustering, and we find it hard to justify scientifically the use of a flawed method (even if only slightly) when better methods are readily available.
 If 'no dependence' means that a significance test of correlation turned out non-significant, it might be worthwhile to recall that the data showing no (significant) evidence against independence is by no means a proof of independence (by the distinction between Type I and Type II errors of statistical tests).
 Remember, "absence of evidence is not evidence of absence" (Carl Sagan).

-Having said that, it might help our understanding of the concept of clustering to examine the consequences of ignoring it.
-Perhaps not surprisingly, the answer to the question to some extent depends on the statistical model used.
+Having said that, it might be fruitful for the understanding of the concept of clustering to examine the consequences of ignoring it.
+Perhaps not too surprisingly, the answer to the question to some extent depends on the statistical model used.
 Linear and logistic regression are discussed in more detail in the sections below.
 However, one general effect of ignoring clustering is that the standard errors (SEs) of parameter estimates will be wrong and often too small.
-This is particularly true if the factor of interest is a group-level factor (eg a family-level factor such as the presence of a rainwater cistern), or if it is an individual-level factor that is also highly clustered within groups (eg age or exposure to certain individual-level risk factors such as infectious disease).
+This is particularly true if the factor of interest is a group-level factor (eg a herd-level factor such as barn type), or if it is an individual-level factor that is also highly clustered within groups (eg breed which may vary within a herd but most animals in a herd are of a single breed).